SU-SWS/decanter-web/content/_pages/use-decanter-as-a-designer.md

 ## The tools

-We build the living Decanter Design System in Figma.
+We currently build the living Decanter Design System in Figma.
 [Figma](https://www.figma.com/) is design software that our team at Stanford Web Services and University Communications specifically selected for the following reasons.

 **Collaboration**: the software is cloud-based and allows for synchronized, multi-person editing in real time.
 All files are stored through Figma itself.
 No checking-in or checking-out files at any time.